iunetrecet/iunetrecet.github.io.old/_projects/pipak.md

 My project was a sunflower seeds advertise.
 I wanted to make something special and I decided to make gourmet seeds.

-The gourmet style is transmitted with the white color and the minimalistic style.
+The gourmet style is transmitted by the white color and the minimalistic style.